-Greyhounds make wonderful companions.
+Greyhounds can make good companions.

 To learn more about the specifics of our adoption process, please read our Adoption FAQ.